Wizarding World of Harry Potter at Universal Orlando: Complete Guide

 - On the bridge in front of Hogwarts Castle

-Pro Tip: If you arrive in Hogsmeade before general guest admission (a benefit of staying in a Universal Orlando hotel), you may find the Hogwarts Express facade blocked by the line for Hagrid’s Magical Creatures Motorbike Adventure.
+If you arrive in Hogsmeade before general guest admission (a benefit of staying in a Universal Orlando hotel), you may find the Hogwarts Express facade blocked by the line for Hagrid’s Motorbike Adventure.

 - Harry Potter and the Forbidden Journey